How Is An Element Different From A Compound

 An element, at its core, is a pure substance consisting of only one type of atom.
 It's the simplest form of matter that cannot be broken down into simpler substances by chemical means.
 Think of gold (Au), oxygen (O), or carbon (C) – each is composed solely of gold atoms, oxygen atoms, or carbon atoms, respectively.
 They represent the fundamental building blocks of all matter in the universe.

 In contrast, a compound is a substance formed when two or more different elements are chemically bonded together in a fixed ratio.
-Water (H₂O), table salt (NaCl), and methane (CH₄) are all examples of compounds.
-The key here is the chemical bond – the atoms of the different elements are not just mixed together; they are held together by strong forces to form a new substance with properties that are different from those of the constituent elements.
+On the flip side, water (H₂O), table salt (NaCl), and methane (CH₄) are all examples of compounds.
+Even so, the key here is the chemical bond – the atoms of the different elements are not just mixed together; they are held together by strong forces to form a new substance with properties that are different from those of the constituent elements.
 This chemical bonding creates a distinct and unique molecule.

 Comprehensive Overview